PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-10 00:46:58
+Last updated: 2024-04-10 00:47:31
-Random Quote: I think I literally have a better understanding of who killed Kennedy than what is offside. - Rebecca Welton
+Random Quote: You look like an Indian Kardashian. - Fabiola Torres